wnuccio/goose-game-kata/README.md

    ```

 ### 2. Move a player
-As a player, I want to move the marker on the board to make the game progress
+As a player, I want to move the marker on the board to make the gameController progress

 **Scenarios:**
 1. Start